Kimberly H. Robinson

 Truckee Meadows Regional Planning Agency

-Currently manage the Truckee Meadows Regional Planning Agency (TMRPA), the regional agency created by the Nevada Legislature to foster coordination among Reno, Sparks and Washoe County.
+Managed the Truckee Meadows Regional Planning Agency (TMRPA) from 2011 - 2019.
+The regional agency was created by the Nevada Legislature to foster coordination among Reno, Sparks and Washoe County.
 TMRPA is responsible for managing growth through land-use planning, natural resource management and infrastructure and service provision in the region.
 The organization is committed to supporting comprehensive and innovative approaches for economic development and community planning for the cities of Reno and Sparks, as well as Washoe County.
 In addition to facilitating land-use, infrastructure and resource management discussions among public and private decision makers, TMRPA also serves as a collaborative information and data warehouse, coordinating regional data collection and delivering advanced geospatial analytics for regional solutions.
 The agency is now highly regarded for providing quality information and analysis to support data driven decisions regarding community resources and public policy.

 Regional Sustainability Baseline Study